Qiu-Group/EXPH/README.md

 6. Time complexity of exciton lifetime will be reduced to O(N^2) from O(N^2) (coming soon!)
 However, space complexity will increase.

-7. GPU acceleration is available for ODE and PDE (only for small system, used for benchmark and test)!! (*new!*)
+7. GPU acceleration is available for ODE and PDE (only for small system, used for benchmark and test)!!

-8. CPU parallel is available for PDE!! (*new!*: Memory usage is optimized!!)
+8. CPU parallel is available for PDE!!

+9. Phase issue is solved!! (*new!*)

 ## Workflow